AhmedLSayed9/deliverzler/README.md

       - presentation
         - screens
         - components
-        - widgets
-        - providers (all providers that have observable state)
+        - providers (all providers that have observable state used by the view)
       - domain
         - entities, aggregates and value objects
-        - services (encapsulate presentation and business logic, if any)
+        - services (encapsulate application and business logic, if any)
       - infrastructure
         - repos and facades
         - dtos